openblockchains/awesome-diem/README.md

 > user accounts authenticated by public key cryptography and adhere to custom rules specified by the
 > developers of these resources.
 Validators process transactions and interact with each other to reach
 > consensus on the state of the database.
 Transactions are based on predefined and, in future versions,
-> user-defined smart contracts in a new programming language called Move.
+> user-defined contracts in a new programming language called Move.
 >
 > We use Move to define the core mechanisms of the blockchain, such as the currency and validator
 > membership.
 These core mechanisms enable the creation of a unique governance mechanism that